ibm-cloud-docs/app-configuration/ac-tutorial.md

 {: #ac-create-collections}
 {: step}

-You can create a collection and enable App Service capabilities like feature flags, segmentation, and crash analytics.
+You can create a collection and enable App Service capabilities like feature flags, and segmentation.

 To create a collection, see [here](/docs/app-configuration?topic=app-configuration-ac-collections#ac-create-a-collection).